mi66mc/e8bit_emulator/README.md

    ```
    Replace `example.e8` with the path to your program file.

+   Or if no file is specified, it will run IDLE mode, where you can enter directly the instructions.

 ## How to Write Programs

 Programs for the emulator are written in a custom assembly-like language.
-Each instruction is written on a new line and can include comments starting with `//`.
+Each instruction is written on a new line or semicolon and can include comments starting with `//`.
 Refer to the example program above for syntax.

 ### Instruction Set